-I’d never heard of the Abbey of Villers-la-Ville (Abbaye de Villers-la-Ville) until I started researching things to do all over Belgium.
-When I looked up some photos online, I couldn’t believe I hadn’t.
+I'd never heard of the Abbey of Villers-la-Ville or “Abbaye de Villers-la-Ville” until I started researching things to do all over Belgium.
+When I looked up some photos online, I couldn't believe I hadn't.
 This place looked amazing!

-But we all know what illusions great photographers can create and so I drove to the abbey on a sunny afternoon to check it out for myself.
+But we all know what illusions great photographers can create and so I drove to the abbey in Villers-la-Ville on a sunny afternoon to check it out for myself.

 Villers Abbey: a bit of history

 The history of the Abbey of Villers-la-Ville dates back to the 12th century when Cistercian monks from the Abbey of Clairvaux were sent out to start a second Abbey in the name of St. Bernard.
 Not an easy task, as they had to move twice before finally settling on a location in the 13th century.
-That location is where we can still visit the ruins of the Abbey today.
+That location in Villes-la-Ville is where we can still visit the ruins of the Abbey today.

-The Abbey flourished as a cultural and agricultural center until the end of the Middle Ages.
-After that, religious and political troubles caused unrest until the 18th century when the Abbey experienced a second Golden Age under the rule of Joseph II and later also under Leopold II.
+The Villers Abbey flourished as a cultural and agricultural center until the end of the Middle Ages.
+After that, religious and political troubles caused unrest until the 18th century when the Abbaye Viller-la-Ville experienced a second Golden Age under the rule of Joseph II and later also under Leopold II.
 However, the French Revolution was near and just as Park Abbey and the St. Bernard Abbey of Hemiksem, the Abbey of Villers-la-Ville was dissolved and sold off to a merchant in building material.

 This merchant broke down large parts of the Abbey to sell the materials.
 In 1820, Charles-Lambert Houart bought the domain, but this didn't turn out to be an improvement as he allowed for a railroad running right through the domain to be built, earning a decent cent from that.

 Visiting the Abbey of Villers-la-Ville